-Want to take your riding to the next level?
+Want to take your kitesurfing to the next level?
 Jump even higher?

 Or simply lost your board in those extreme condition you like to ride in?

-If you're ready to ask your significant other for permission to buy the new kiteboard, these are the 5 things you need to consider when buying one:
+If you want to change your kite board and , these are the 5 things you need to consider when buying a twintip kite board:

 You would ask why is that?

 Obviously the more surface you have under your feet, the more stable your riding and landings will be.
 Of course the bigger boards will be more bulky, a little bit harder to move or maneuver, but all the modern boards in 140-142 size are able to move quick enough, due to other aspects that we'll talk about later.

 The weight also plays into consideration, if you're a bit heavier then you would like to go one or two sizes up.

 Airush has introduced the FMS Rating which quantifies how much the twintip flexes, because the good old "feel" test is very subjective and can cause some confusion.
 Basically it means: